Is this page helpful?YesNo

 When receiving the module, it is suggested that, before start coding, you run the provided module debugging assistant to check if the module can work properly.
 In MCU simulation mode, connect the module and configure the network for practice.
 Meanwhile, you can get familiar with the protocol interaction process, which will help you to proceed with the development debugging.

-Tuya BLE general serial port protocol architecture is as follows:
+Tuya Bluetooth LE general serial port protocol architecture is as follows:

 Low power mode control pin: currently, for general connection solution to door locks (use TYBN1 module and BK3431Q chip), it is the required control pin in coordination with MCU connection.
 For more information, see Tuya Universal Serial Port Protocol.
 For other general connection solutions, if the low power function is not used, TX and RX pins can complete the basic protocol interaction.
 If the low power function is used, you must connect the low power mode control pin of the module.